Learn in UH

 A thematic cluster is a group of 3-4 non-sequential courses concerned with a single topic of contemporary and enduring significance.
 Collaboratively designed and independently taught by both full-time University Honors faculty and University of Maryland faculty drawn from across the university’s academic colleges and schools, each course in a cluster explores the theme from a different disciplinary perspective.

-Clusters are comprised of an I-series course and 2-3 satellite seminars.
+Clusters are comprised of a Big Question course and 2-3 satellite seminars.
 To complete a cluster, students must complete the I-series course (3 credits) and one of the satellite seminars (3 credits), for a total of 6 credits.
 Courses may be completed in any order and at any time during the cluster’s two-year lifespan.

 Each academic year, one set of four thematic clusters is retired, while a new set of four thematic clusters is introduced.